open-component-model/ocm/docs/ocm/modelmapping/s3/README.md

 The OCM *component version* is stored below an additional folder with the version name of the component version.

-All artefacts belonging to a component version are stored as blobs below this folder.
+All artifacts belonging to a component version are stored as blobs below this folder.

 The OCM *component descriptor* of a component version is stored with the